 Thule T2 and T2 Pro XT Overview

-There are certain bike accessories that you have to pay a little more for, and a Thule bike rack is one.
-The brand name, build quality, and reputation for durability all contribute to the premium pricing, but what you get for it is a premium product.
+The Thule brand name, build quality, and reputation for durability all contribute to the premium pricing, but what you get for it is a premium product.
 Not to mention, if you ever decide to sell it used, you will fetch a lot more for a Thule than you will for a no-name rack from China.

 The expense of a lost or damaged bike obviously depends on the bike itself, and it follows that serious cyclists with significant investment in their bikes should invest proportionally in racks to carry them.
 That means eschewing the private-label racks from the discount tool supply or mega-combo department-grocery for a more thoughtfully engineered and constructed rack from a respected brand.
 Any model carried by a bike shop or upscale sporting outlet fits that bill, but few brands are as synonymous with quality rack and carrier solutions as the venerable Swedish outfit Thule (pronounced “TOO-lee”).
 Dating to the 1960s, Thule’s current line features carriers for everything from skis to stand-up paddleboards, including their most refined bike racks yet.

 We are big fans of the T2 bike rack lineup.